Studying Multiple Sclerosis in Males May Help Both Genders

 There are two major types of lymphocytes: B and T. Like other types of blood cells, they are made in the red bone marrow.
 B cells mature in the bone marrow.
 T cells are sent to the thymus gland to mature, which explains their "T" designation.

 There are several types of T cells.
 The ones involved in multiple sclerosis are a type of helper T cell.
 Helper T cells are also known as CD4+ cells because they have a glycoprotein called CD4 on their membrane.
 The different kinds of helper T cells are identified as Th followed by a number.
-Th17 is an important helper T cell with respect to multiple sclerosis development.
+Th17 appears to be an important helper T cell with respect to multiple sclerosis development.

 An Interesting Study in Mice